2011 Texas Tech Red Raiders football team: No. 17 Kansas State

-Oklahoma
+At No. 3 Oklahoma

 Kickoff was originally scheduled for 7:00 p.m., but was delayed to 8:45 due to showers in the area.

 The Red Raiders' victory over the Sooners ended Oklahoma's 39-game home winning streak, which started in 2005 after a loss to TCU in the season opener.
 The game was the Sooners’ first Big 12 Conference loss at Owen Field since 2001, and only the third time the team has lost at home under Bob Stoops.
 The Red Raiders were named the Tostitos Fiesta Bowl National Team of the Week for games of the weekend of October 22.

 Seth Doege threw for 441 yards and four touchdown passes, three of them to Alex Torres, as the Red Raiders built a 24–7 halftime lead.
 Texas Tech's lead grew to 31–7 as Doege connected with Torres on a fade route for Torres' third touchdown of the night.
 The Sooners came storming back on a night in which the opening kickoff was delayed more than 90 minutes because of stormy weather.
 Oklahoma closed to within 31–24, but a Donnie Carona field goal and a touchdown pass from Doege to Oklahoma native Tramain Swindall built Texas Tech's lead back to 41–24.
 The Sooners added two late touchdowns, but tailback Aaron Crawford recovered Oklahoma's desperation onside kick attempt with time running out, and the Red Raiders were able to run out the clock for the win.
 With the victory, Texas Tech entered the national rankings for the first time in the season.
 The AP sports writers' poll placed Texas Tech at No. 19, and the USA Today Coaches Poll included Texas Tech at No. 22.

 This was the last time Texas Tech defeated Oklahoma until 2022.